 Persons licensed in another state or territory of the U.S. or in the District of Columbia who have practiced law full-time for a specific period of time may qualify under Rule 8.10 for admission without taking the bar examination in Missouri.
 Before submitting an application, read carefully the provisions of Rule 8.10.
 The Board of Law Examiners does not issue advisory opinions as to eligibility for admission.
-There is no refund of the application fee of $1,240.00, even if you do not meet the requirements for admission or withdraw your application.
+There is no refund of the application fee, even if you do not meet the requirements for admission or withdraw your application.
 You must meet the requirements of Rule 8.10 as of the date you submit your application.
 Do not apply until you have the requisite period of full-time practice, i.e. 5 years (60 months) during the preceding ten years.

 Requirements for Admission on Motion

-Generally, Rule 8.10(a)(4) requires that you demonstrate, for five of the ten years preceding the date of your application, you have: (1) engaged in the full-time practice of law primarily at or from an office physically located in a U.S. territory, the District of Columbia, or a state, other than Missouri, while you had an active license to practice law in such state or U.S. territory; or (2) served full-time as a lawyer with the U.S. government or its armed forces; or (3) taught full-time in a law school approved by the ABA; or (4) engaged in the full-time practice of law as in-house counsel primarily at or from an office physically located in a U.S. territory, the District of Columbia, or; (5) been engaged in the full-time practice of law in Missouri pursuant to Rule 8.106; or (6) any combination of the foregoing.
+Generally, Rule 8.10(a)(4) requires that you demonstrate, for five of the ten years preceding the date of your application, you have: (1) while holding an active license to practice law in a state, other than Missouri, a United States territory, or the District of Columbia been engaged in the full-time practice of law in such state, territory or District of Columbia; or (2) served full-time as a lawyer with the U.S. government or its armed forces; or (3) taught full-time in a law school approved by the ABA; or (4) been engaged in the full-time practice of law as in-house counsel primarily at or from an office physically located in a state, other than Missouri, U.S. territory or the District of Columbia, or; (5) been engaged in the full-time practice of law in Missouri pursuant to Rule 8.106; or (6) any combination of the foregoing.
 In addition, you must have graduated with a J.D. (or LL.B.) degree from an ABA-approved law school, and hold an active license to practice in a state that permits mutuality of admission without exam to Missouri attorneys.

 Proof of Citizenship or Prescribed Alien Status